 The assistant referees also assist the referee to control the match in accordance with the Laws of the Game.
+In particular, they may enter the field of play to help control the 9.15 m distance

 In the event of undue interference or improper conduct, the referee will relieve an assistant referee of his duties and make a report to the appropriate authorities.